 As Tallahassee disability lawyers, we often receive calls inquiring how much it costs to retain our services.
 It can be confusing to understand how the Social Security Attorneys Fees process works on a successful Social Security claim.

 (Please also check out our post “How to Select the Right Representative”)

 Upon hiring us as your disability lawyers in Tallahassee, our clients sign a fee agreement to be reviewed by the Social Security Administration.
-The SSA will review the agreement made between the client and the representative to ensure that neither party is paid an off-balanced amount.
+The agreement between the client and representative will be reviewed by the SSA to ensure that neither party is paid an off-balanced amount.
 Tallahassee disability lawyers are bound by the same regulations as Social Security advocates throughout the country.
-For approval of the fee agreement, these general regulations have been set by Congress and the SSA to protect clients from overpaying attorneys:
+The following regulations need to be included for approval of the fee agreement.
+To protect clients from overpaying attorneys, these general regulations have been set by Congress and the SSA:

 - Fees must not exceed $6,000 in the initial fee agreement.